Nassau County Police Department

-The Nassau County Police Department is the law enforcement agency of Nassau County, New York.
+The Nassau County Police Department (also referred to as the Nassau Police and Nassau County Police and abbreviated as NCPD) is the law enforcement agency of Nassau County, on Long Island, New York, United States.

 History

 In 1925, concerned about rising crime rates, the County Board of Supervisors voted to create the Nassau County Police Department, replacing a scattered system of constables and town and village police departments.
-(Some jurisdictions declined to join the police district, however, and have opted to maintain their own independent police forces to this day (i.e.: the Port Washington Police District).
-Consisting initially of Chief of Police (later Commissioner) Abram Skidmore, 55 officers and a fingerprint expert, the force grew to 450 officers by 1932 and reached 650 officers by the time Skidmore retired in 1945.
+Some jurisdictions declined to join the police district, however, and have opted to maintain their own independent police forces to this day (i.e.: the Port Washington Police District).
+Consisting initially of Chief of Police (later Commissioner) Abram Skidmore, 55 officers (absorbed from the Nassau County Deputy Sheriff's) and a fingerprint expert, the force grew to 450 officers by 1932 and reached 650 officers by the time Skidmore retired in 1945.

 The expansion accelerated dramatically following World War II with the rapid suburbanization of the county.
 It reached 1,000 officers in six precincts by 1950.
 A seventh precinct was opened in 1955 and an eighth followed five years later.
 In the early 1970s, with crime and civil disorder in neighboring New York City and other cities a major concern, the force was boosted to its greatest strength, nearly 4,200 officers.
-Since then, it has declined to around 2,600, making it still one of the largest county police agencies in the United States.
+Since then, it has declined to around 2,600, and it remains one of the largest county police agencies in the United States.

 In 1989 officers were equipped with 9mm SIG Sauer P226 semi-automatic pistols to replace older .38 Special revolvers.

 Nevertheless, the department's reduced size has been a source of controversy, with the village of Mineola exploring the idea of seceding from the police district and establishing its own police force.
 On December 5, 2006, however, the village's voters decisively rejected the proposal, 2,936 to 1,288.